 DBS Regulated Activity – 5 Things You Should Know

-Whether someone will be engaging in DBS Regulated Activity plays a big role in determining if they will need an Enhanced DBS Check with Barred list or not – but what is it?
+Whether someone will be engaging in DBS Regulated Activity plays a big part in determining if they will need an Enhanced DBS Check with Barred list or not – but what is “Regulated Activity”?

 What is DBS Regulated Activity?

-Regulated activity refers to specific roles that are carried out by people when working with vulnerable adults and children.
+Regulated Activity refers to specific roles that are carried out by people when working with Vulnerable Adults and children.

-There are various activities that would fall under ‘regulated activity’ such as caring for people who are unable to themselves, because of old age, illness or disability.
+There are various activities that would fall under ‘Regulated Activity’ such as caring for people who are unable to themselves, because of old age, illness or disability.

-Regulated Activity
+DBS Regulated Activity

 Is DBS Regulated Activity The Same With Children and Vulnerable Adults?